 Sarah directed the award-winning production of the world premiere of Joanna Murray Smith’s SWITZERLAND for Sydney Theatre Company which toured to Melbourne Theatre Company the following year.
 She received Best Director nominations for both the Helpmann and Sydney Theatre Awards for her work on SWITZERLAND, a production which was nominated for 3 Helpmann Awards and 6 Sydney Theatre Awards.
 Her production of THE HANGING was nominated for Best Mainstage Production at the Sydney Theatre Awards.

-In addition to THE CHILDREN, in 2018, Sarah directed the acclaimed world premiere of Alana Valentine's THE SUGAR HOUSE for Belvoir Theatre; and is directing Lucas Hnath's A DOLL'S HOUSE: PART 2 starring Marta Dusseldorp, and Albert Beltz' ASTROMAN for Melbourne Theatre Company.
+In addition to THE CHILDREN, in 2018, Sarah directed the acclaimed world premiere of Alana Valentine's THE SUGAR HOUSE for Belvoir Theatre; the Australian premiere of Lucas Hnath's A DOLL'S HOUSE, PART 2 starring Marta Dusseldorp and Albert Beltz' ASTROMAN for Melbourne Theatre Company.

 Other productions Sarah has directed for Melbourne Theatre Company include the Helpmann Award nominated production of JOHN by Annie Baker and the world premiere of Joanna Murray Smith’s THREE LITTLE WORDS.

-For Sydney Theatre Company, Sarah directed many acclaimed productions including: the world premiere of THE HANGING by Angela Betzien; the Australian premiere of DISGRACED by Ayad Aktar; ORLANDO by Sarah Ruhl starring Jacqueline MacKenzie; BATTLE OF WATERLOO by Kylie Coolwell; the Australian premiere of THE EFFECT by Lucy Prebble (with Queensland Theatre); the world premiere of SWITZERLAND by Joanna Murray Smith; VERE by John Doyle (with South Australian Theatre Company); the world premiere of THE SPLINTER by Hilary Bell; and EDWARD GANT’S AMAZING FEATS OF LONELINESS by Anthony Neilson (with La Boite).
+Sarah’s productions for Sydney Theatre Company include: the Australian premiere of THE CHILDREN by Lucy Kirkwood (with Melbourne Theatre Company); the world premiere of THE HANGING by Angela Betzien; the Australian premiere of DISGRACED by Ayad Aktar; ORLANDO by Sarah Ruhl starring Jacqueline MacKenzie; BATTLE OF WATERLOO by Kylie Coolwell; the Australian premiere of THE EFFECT by Lucy Prebble (with Queensland Theatre); the world premiere of SWITZERLAND by Joanna Murray Smith; VERE by John Doyle (with South Australian Theatre Company); the world premiere of THE SPLINTER by Hilary Bell; and EDWARD GANT’S AMAZING FEATS OF LONELINESS by Anthony Neilson (with La Boite).

 Other directing for theatre includes: for Belvoir, THE SWEETEST THING by Verity Laughton, THE SMALL THINGS by Enda Walsh, BLACK MILK by Vassily Sigarev, ELLING by Axel Hellsteius and THE ITALIAN AMERICAN RECONCILIATION by John Patrick Shanley; for the Old Fitzroy Theatre, THE SCHELLING POINT by Ron Elisha, VERTIGO AND THE VIRGINIA by Sven Svenson, HILT by Jane Bodie, WHAT HAPPENED WAS… by Tom Noonan; for Darlinghurst Theatre, THE UNSCRUPULOUS MURDERER HASSE KARLSON REVEALS THE GRUESOME TRUTH ABOUT THE WOMAN WHO FROZE TO DEATH ON THE BRIDGE by Henning Mankell;, for NIDA, SCORCHED; and for Sydney Opera House, THE COLOUR OF PANIC by Nicholas Hope.